|Lieberman's favorite work by Toles (not exhibited)|

 Randy Liebermann purchased a collection of Elmira, New York cartoonist Claude E. Toles a few years ago.
 A selection of the material is now on display at the Cosmos Club, which is only open to members and their guests.
 He kindly showed the exhibit to me last weekend and has agreed to let us feature it here.

 Toles is barely known today.
 He worked for about 10 years from 1891-1901, before dying at age 26 of Bright's disease (ie kidney failure).
 In that time, he was stunningly prolific, doing over 6000 drawings, or 600 / year, or about 2 / day.
 Very few of these seem to have survived.
 The best source for information on Toles is John Adcock's article, A Remarkable Collection: C. E. Toles (1875-1901), and this link will take you to all of Adcock's articles on Toles, and more pictures.
+Alex Jay also did a fine job digging around on Tole's life, and Allan Holtz has another example on the same site.
 Liebermann had all of the pieces in this exhibit conserved, and they look very good indeed.
+The Library of Congress has a piece, described here.

 The Cosmos Club's Art Committee chose Deja vu All Over Again: The Art of Claude E. Toles as the exhibit title because they felt that many of the political situations seen in Toles' 115-year-old cartoons were recurring now.
 Here's their exhibit text and Toles' editorial cartoons for the Elmira Telegram.